noir-lang/noir/yellow-paper/docs/addresses-and-keys/addresses-and-keys.md

 No.

-The 'topology' of the key derivations (i.e. the way the derivations of the keys interrelate, if you were to draw a dependency graph) is not constraint-optimised.
+The 'topology' of the key derivations (i.e. the way the derivations of the keys interrelate, if you were to draw a dependency graph) is not constraint-optimized.
 There might be a better 'layout'.

 Domain separation hasn't been considered in-depth.